sabyasachirb/sabyasachirb/README.md

 - 👋 Hi, I’m @sabyasachirb
 - 👀 I’m interested in coding, recently started :(
 - 🌱 I’m currently learning C programing
-- 📫 You can reach me through mail otherwise other account's link in intro :)
+- 📫 You can reach me through mail otherwise other account's link is in intro :)

 <!---
 sabyasachirb/sabyasachirb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.